The cosmos as described in Norse mythology is very different from the universe as we understand it today.

 Tolkien’s description of Elves, and their homelands, are probably also not far off from what the Vikings had in mind when discussing the mythological beings.
 The Light Elves are often mentioned in old Norse poetry in an alliterating phrase alongside the Aesir gods – Aesir ok Alfar – suggesting that they two were connected in some way and that the elves were considered demigods or angels.

 That they possessed some kind of magical art is not questioned.
 The Dwarves also possessed this magic, imbuing many of the fine objects that they created with magical properties.
-For example, they made the golden ring Draupnir for Odin that produced a further eight rings of equal quality every nine days, and the spear Gungnir, that they also made for Odin, was enchanted so that it would never miss its mark.
+For example, they made the golden ring Draupnir for Odin, which produces a further eight rings of equal quality every nine days, and the spear Gungnir, which they also made for Odin, was enchanted so that it would never miss its mark.

 But the Elves were also certainly considered “humanoid” in nature, as in heroic sagas our heroes are often described as having sexual relations with Elvish maidens, and some kings claimed to have Elven blood.
 Men and women with Elven blood were also considered the fairest of all men, and were often skilled in witchcraft.